tvondra/count_distinct/README.md

 Functions
 ---------
-There are two aggregate functions - for INT and BIGINT respectively.
+There's a single polymorphic aggregate function, handling all fixed length data types passed by value (i.e. up to 8B values on 64-bit machines):

-* count_distinct(p_value int)
+* count_distinct(p_value anyelement)

-* count_distinct(p_value bigint)
+Extending the same approach to other data types (varlena or passed by reference) should be rather straight-forward and I'll do that eventually.

-Extending the same approach to other data types should be rather straight-forward (but it's important to be very careful about memory consumption, as the hash-based approach keeps everything in RAM).
+But it's important to be very careful about memory consumption, as the hash-based approach keeps everything in RAM).

 Performance